mdn/content/files/en-us/learn/server-side/django/authentication/index.md

 ### Testing the new authentication pages

-Now that you've added the URL configuration and created all these templates, the authentication pages should now just work!
+Now that you've added the URL configuration and created all these templates, the authentication pages (other than logout) should now just work!

 You can test the new authentication pages by first attempting to log in to your superuser account using the URL `http://127.0.0.1:8000/accounts/login/`.
 You'll be able to test the password reset functionality from the link in the login page. **Be aware that Django will only send reset emails to addresses (users) that are already stored in its database!**